Back to Home Page

 Mapping Grand Forks railroads ...

 Two maps have been created for this web page to visualize the location of "Volcanic's historic railroads", most of which have now been long abandoned, their rail beds no longer immediately visible or simply "hiding in plain sight".
-We can however try identifying them on a map relative to other nearby familiar landmarks, streets or roads.
+We can however try identifying them on the following two maps relative to other nearby familiar landmarks, streets or roads.

 This map focuses on the city of Grand Forks itself, in which the KRVR , VV&E and C&W-CPR railroads are plotted over a layer of historic Crown Grant land parcels and a layer of current streets and highways, in a sense, comparing the situation "then and now".
-The KRVR was renamed as simply the KVR in 1910 by the CPR.
-But it's original acronym has been retained on this map.
-The configuration of the railways has been generally adapted from an R.D.
-Turner map in his book, Steam Along the Boundary, with fine-tuning adjustments made in reference to J.A.
-Millican's map (which also appears on this web page below), as well as Google Earth and Google Maps..
+The KRVR was renamed as simply the KVR in 1910 by the CPR, but it's original acronym has been retained on this map.
+The configuration of the railways on this map has been generally adapted from an R.D.
+Turner map in his book, Steam Along the Boundary, with fine-tuning adjustments made with reference to Roger Burrows' map of Railroads in the Grand Forks Area as well as J.A.
+Millican's map (which also appears on this web page below).
+It is interesting to note that the stretch of CPR/KRVR rairoad between Westend Junction and Granby Junction further north, under the GN trestle, is combined or shared on Burrow's map, while being shown as two distinct tracks for that segment on Turner's map.

 This map plots the rail routes of the GN-VV&E and the CPR-C&W railroads to Phoenix, marking the location of train stops and stations along the way.
 The map also identifies the locations of significant mines, rivers and streams as well as old government roads and trails.